When you fall behind on your mortgage payments on your Ontario home, it can feel like you’re drowning in debt.

 If you’re in need of a temporary fix and want to stay in your home, most banks can be forgiving.
 Sometimes they’ll be willing to add a few months of payments back onto the primary balance of your loan.
 It’s all dollars and cents to them, so remind them that you need their help to give them a lot more money in the long run.
 If they have to sell your house at a foreclosure auction, they’ll take a huge loss.

 That sounds obvious, but for some reason, bankers seem to forget it when saying no to someone in need of help.

 5. Borrow money from a private investor:

 If you’re behind on your payments and need to sell fast, we can help.

 In certain circumstances, we may even be able to help you stay in your home.

-We work with homeowners in Hamilton to find solutions to foreclosure problems.
+We work with homeowners in Ontario to find solutions to foreclosure problems.

 We’ll let you know how we can help.